DevOps isn’t dead: How platform engineering enables DevOps at scale

 Tech stack management

-DevOps practitioners also manage ownership of many aspects of the software engineering lifecycle.
+DevOps practitioners also manage ownership of many aspects of the software development lifecycle.
 This includes managing third-party tools and products on top of internal codebases and infrastructure.
 Other developers will also require code reviews and meetings to discuss potential solution options that require specialized DevOps knowledge.

 Monitoring and reporting